 Buying a computer for an employee to use at home gets a little more complicated because you then need to consider that a taxable benefit will likely arise for the employee.
 Same with computer repair and support, if the company gives their employees free repairs/support for their personal computers, it would be considered a taxable benefit for them.“

-To keep things locked down from a security perspective, and crystal clear from an accounting perspective, we recommend company owned computers for everyone.
+To keep things locked down from a security perspective, and crystal clear from an accounting perspective, we recommend company owned computers for everyone, or a Windows Virtual Desktop environment.
 If you are unable to make these purchases outright at this time, you can explore leasing options.

 BYOD & IT Security Solutions In Toronto: TUCU is a Toronto IT Service Company serving SMB's since 2003.
 We are here to help you manage your technology.
 Please schedule your free consultation so that we can discuss your needs and help you.